lpgauth/shackle/README.md

 ## Performance testing

-To run performance testing targets you must first start the server.
+To run performance testing targets you must first start the server:

 ```
 ./bin/rebar3 as test shell